-It’s a long, tedious, and laborious task, but it’s also the foundation of all SEO strategies, and has been for a long time.
+It’s a long, tedious, and laborious task, but it’s also the foundation of all SEO strategies– and has been for a long time.

-Explicit keyword targeting isn’t what it used to be, but keywords and their related ideas are always going to be an important part of search marketing.
+While we may no longer explicitly target keywords, keywords and their related ideas are always going to be an important part of search marketing.

 Keyword research is one of the first tasks tackled at the start of an engagement — and carried on throughout the engagement — to understand not just a brand and the content it creates, but also its potential shortcomings, website strengths and weaknesses, and content gaps.